Yungbulakang Palace: History

-A thousand years later, during the reign of the 5th Dalai Lama (1617-82), the palace was turned into a monastery for the Gelug school.
+During the reign of the 5th Dalai Lama (1617-1682) a thousand years later, the Dalai Lama rebuilt the Red Palace as the Potala Palace, and turned Yumbulagang into a monastery for the Gelug school.

-The Yumbu Lakhang was heavily damaged and reduced to a single storey during the Cultural revolution but was reconstructed in 1983.
+The Yumbulagang was destroyed during the Cultural revolution and "only a piece of the original building's base remained in place."
+The palace was partially reconstructed in 1983.

-As of November 2017 the palace is undergoing $1.5m of restoration works to reinforce its crumbling wooden foundations and cracked walls.
-It is expected to reopen to the public in April 2018.
+Again in November 2017, restoration work valuing $1.5m began, to reinforce crumbling wooden foundations and cracked walls.
+It was reopen to the public in April of 2018.

 Interior

-The castle is divided into front and rear precincts.
+The palace is divided into front and rear precincts.
 The front is a three-storey building while the rear is dominated by a tall tower, like a castle.
-Enshrined at the palace are the statues of Thiesung Sangjie Buddha, King Niechi, the first King of Tibet, Songtsen Gampo and other Tubo kings.
+Enshrined at the palace are the statues of Thiesung Sangjie Buddha, King Nyatri Tsenpo, the first King of Tibet, King Songtsen Gampo and other Tibetan Empire era kings.

 Zorthang

-Traditionally, the largest cultivated area in Tibet, called Zorthang, is located to the northwest, below Yumbu Lakhang.
+Traditionally, the largest cultivated area in Tibet, called Zorthang, is located to the northwest of Yumbulagang.
 Even today, farmers sprinkle soil from Zorthang on their own fields to ensure a good harvest.
 There used to be a temple, Lharu Menlha, containing images of the Eight Medicine Buddhas near the area.